-Citalopram has not been systematically evaluated in patients with seizure disorders.
+Citalopram tablets have not been systematically evaluated in patients with seizure disorders.
 Patients with a history of seizures were excluded from clinical studies.
-In clinical trials of citalopram, seizures occurred in 0.3% of patients treated with citalopram (a rate of one patient per 98 years of exposure) and 0.5% of patients treated with placebo (a rate of one patient per 50 years of exposure).
-Citalopram should be prescribed with caution in patients with a seizure disorder.
+In clinical trials of citalopram tablets, seizures occurred in 0.3% of patients treated with citalopram tablets (a rate of one patient per 98 years of exposure) and 0.5% of patients treated with placebo (a rate of one patient per 50 years of exposure).
+Citalopram tablets should be prescribed with caution in patients with a seizure disorder.